gocodeup/intro-to-testing-js/README.md

 ## Let's Test Drive a `sayHello` function
 - We'll build up our solution incrementally, in a Test-Driven manner.
+- Be careful not to refactor too early.
+Only refactor once we have sufficient tests.
 - Ultimately, `sayHello` should say "Hello" to any string we pass to it.
-- We'll worry about edge cases like "Hello, undefined!" later.
+- We'll handle some edge cases once we've solved the heart of the matter.

 ### Take your first "Test Drive" - RED -> GREEN -> REFACTOR
 Our next exercise is to follow the TDD workflow to develop incremental tests and solutions for testing a `sayHello()` function that takes in a name as an argument and returns a string that says hello to that name.
 - Step 1: Let's write the smallest test possible.
 Open up `tests.js`.
 Add a `describe`, an `it`, and an `expect` to assert that `sayHello` is a defined function.
 Use your tests for `helloWorld` as a guide.
 - Step 2: Run all the tests.
 At this point, we're expecting and *hoping* for a single, red failing test that we just now authored.
 - Step 3: Now, let's go to `code.js` and create an empty function definition for `sayHello`.
 - Step 4: Run all the tests.
 We're expecting all tests, including the new test for `sayHello` to be green.